markkpa/x99-t8d-and-x99-f8d-Opencore-Hackintosh/README.md

 Added alternate bios (x99f8dNa.rom) for stability when cores are more than 24 such as E5-2696v3 (-65mv, -60 cache, -60 sys).
-For E5-2678v3 the standard bios (x99f8dN.rom) may perform better.
+The standard bios (x99f8dN.rom) may perform better for E5-2678v3.

 For Huananzhi x99 Dual CPU Motherboards x99-t8d & x99-f8d - using Opencore 0.7.9 and Monterey 12.1 & RX570 Pulse 4GB graphics card.